 Political unrest never feels too far away either (thanks to a government that’s also heavy on the censorship game).
-A two-year state of emergency only just ended at the end of summer 2018.
+A two-year state of emergency ended at the end of summer 2018.

 But Turkey is BIG on tourism.
 By big, we mean huge.
 In 2014, Turkey was the 6th most popular tourist destination in the world.
 42 million foreign tourists visited in that year alone.

 They were hit hard by international perception though.
 2016 saw only 25 million visitors to the country.